Teebusch/Teebusch/README.md

 ## Hi there 👋

-I'm a researcher with a PhD in Biomedical science working on hearing and cochlear implants.
-I'm based in Oslo, Norway and Köln, Germany.

 ### Projects

 📦 Check out my R packages [{noah}](https://teebusch.github.io/noah/) and [{mifa}](https://teebusch.github.io/mifa/).
 I have also contributed a little bit to [{textgRid}](https://github.com/patrickreidy/textgRid) and [{rlena}](https://github.com/HomeBankCode/rlena).